 NORMAN GUARDIANSHIP ATTORNEYS

-We Can Help You Become a Legal Guardian
+We Can Help You Become a Legal Guardian in Oklahoma

 Children, as well as many vulnerable adults and seniors, need someone to watch over them and make certain decisions — for safety's sake, financially and legally.

 Seeking guardianship is a complex matter.
 It becomes even more complex if there are disagreements over who should serve as the guardian.
-Whether you want to establish legal guardianship of a minor or guardianship of an adult, you may benefit from enlisting a lawyer who is knowledgeable in Oklahoma guardianship laws.
+Whether you want to establish legal guardianship of a minor or guardianship of an adult, you may benefit from enlisting a Norman guardianship lawyer who is knowledgeable in Oklahoma guardianship laws.

 At Nichols Dixon, our Norman guardianship attorneys can guide you through this complex process.
 Not only do we want to help you take the necessary steps to protect your loved one, but we also want to position you for success in your role by educating you about your rights and responsibilities as a guardian.
 We also recognize that haste may be critical.

-Basic Principles of Guardianship
+What Are the Basic Principles of Guardianship?

 Legal guardianship of an adult can be sought when that person is incapable of managing his or her own affairs due to incapacitation from mental illness or retardation, developmental disability, physical illness or disability, or a drug or alcohol dependency.